Chriskinda96/LEDFlash/README.md

 ## Installation

 1.  **Verify/Edit Scripts:**
     * Ensure the `LED_PATH` variable inside *both* `start_led.sh` and `stop_led.sh` points to the correct `/sys/class/leds/.../brightness` file for your device.
-You can verify this by executing 'su -c echo > 255 /sys/class/leds/charging/brightness' in Termux or using adb shell.
+You can verify this by executing `su -c "echo > 255 /sys/class/leds/charging/brightness"` in Termux or using adb shell.
 If it turns on, you're good to go.
-Just execute 'su -c echo > 0 /sys/class/leds/charging/brightness' to turn it off, then continue with installation.
+Just execute `su -c "echo > 0 /sys/class/leds/charging/brightness"` to turn it off, then continue with installation.
     * Adjust `sleep` durations in the `while true` loop within `start_led.sh` to change the flash rate if desired.
     * Ensure the filenames (`start_led.sh`, `stop_led.sh`) are consistent everywhere (in the files themselves, in `customize.sh`, and later in MacroDroid).
 2.  **Create Module ZIP:** Create a ZIP archive containing `module.prop`, `customize.sh`, `start_led.sh`, and `stop_led.sh` directly in the root of the archive (not inside a subfolder).